-Test the physical properties of the slime you made.
-Use a ruler or tape measure to test your results.
-Perform each test three times (trials) to check for consistency.
+Test the physical properties of both formulas.
+Use a ruler or tape measure to measure your results.
+Perform each test three times to check for consistency.
 Copy the table below into your science notebook, and record the results.

 Test #1 Bounciness: Roll the slime into a ball.
 Position your ruler vertically (one inch mark towards the bottom).
 Drop the ball from the top of the ruler and measure how high it bounces.